About Moot Court

 How is the Moot Court Competition Structured?

-There are two phases to the Ohio Moot Court competition.
+There are two phases.
 Once you have ordered your case file and registered your team, you will need to start on the first phase of competition: brief writing.
-The briefs are due via email to firstname.lastname@example.org by April 10th.
+The briefs are due via email to email@example.com by April 10th.
 Brief scores account for 40% of your overall score.
-Once you have submitted your brief, all teams compete for the first time at the competition on May 5th.
-The program currently takes place at the Supreme Court in Columbus.
+Once you have submitted your brief, all teams compete for the first time at the competition on May 5th at the Ohio Supreme Court in Columbus.
 All teams will compete in the preliminary rounds on May 5th, and advancing teams will compete in Quarterfinals, Semifinals, and the final round on the same day.

 My students and I are struggling with start-up.
 Who can help us?

-OCLRE has teacher mentors for all of its programs, including moot court.
+We have teacher mentors for all of its programs, including moot court.
 Teacher mentors have expressed willingness to help other teachers who are new to a program, to answer questions from the teacher perspective or offer advice.
-You can also contact the Moot Court Program Coordinator Caitlyn Smith: email@example.com.
+Click Here to access a list of mentors.
+You can also contact the Moot Court Program Coordinator Caitlyn Smith: firstname.lastname@example.org.

 How much time should my students and I spend on practice and preparation?